 Focusing on cold migration (or offline migration), this can be achieved effectively between hosts that have the same hypervisor.
 However, migrating a powered-off VM between hosts with different hypervisors typically requires a change in the underlying virtual machine image format.
 There exist tools that aim at converting virtual machines across hypervisors.
 This is the case of virt-v2v that converts virtual machines from Xen and VMware hypervisors to run on KVM.
 According to the documentation in “Red Hat Enterprise Linux 6.
 V2V Guide” virt-v2v can currently convert virtual machines running Red Hat Enterprise Linux and Windows on Xen, KVM and VMware ESX / ESX(i) hypervisors. virt-v2v enables para-virtualized (virtio) drivers in the converted virtual machine if possible.
 It supports the following guests: Red Hat Enterprise Linux (versions 3.9, 4, 5 and 6) and Windows (XP, Vista, 7, Server 2003, Server 2008).
 The following hypervisors are supported: Xen and KVM (all versions released by Red Hat) and VMware ESX / ESX(i) versions 3.5, 4.0, 4.1, 5.0, 5.1.
 There is further information on how to convert a VM created for VMware to be run with KVM.

-Notice that the requirements for live migration are commonly (and easily) met in an on-premises Cloud deployment, but are obviously not met on a federated Cloud infrastructure such as EGI FedCloud.
-Therefore, live migration will not be considered as a feasible strategy for EGI FedCloud in the scope of this document.
+Notice that the requirements for live migration are commonly (and easily) met in an on-premises Cloud deployment, but are obviously not met on a federated Cloud infrastructure such as EGI Federated Cloud.
+Therefore, live and warm migration will not be considered as a feasible strategy for EGI Federated Cloud in the scope of this document.

 Migration Support of Popular Hypervisors

 This subsection collects the current support to migration provided by the most popular hypervisors adopted in the EGI cloud federation.
-This is of special interest for the purpose of this document since the ability to integrate a migration scheme in EGI FedCloud is very much dependent on the capabilities supported by the underlying hypervisors.
+This is of special interest for the purpose of this document since the ability to integrate a migration scheme in EGI Federated Cloud is very much dependent on the capabilities supported by the underlying hypervisors.

 KVM